 🥇Accurate Oracle Execution

-Avantis uses Pyth's low latency solution and Chainlink's decentralized network
+Avantis uses Pyth Pro’s low latency price feeds and Chainlink’s decentralized network to deliver the most accurate execution prices for traders.

 Last updated